MarlonJrBM/MMicroBlog/README.md

-# This is a simple Microblog with sing in written in Ruby on Rails.
+# This is a simple Microblog written in Ruby on Rails.

 Ruby Version: 2.0.0